The Loudonville United Methodist Church

 We observe the guidelines from the US Dept. of Agriculture, which include taking meals to those who come for them in their cars.
 Persons will be asked not to leave their cars so that they will not have the opportunity to violate the social distancing we are trying to maintain.
 We will keep the number of volunteers to a minimum, in order to further maintain as much social distancing as possible.

-and the Reopening Task Force
+Reopening Task Force

-Sermons During the 2020 Pandemic
+Sermons During the Corona Virus Pandemic

 Archives of past sermons and music can be found here.